yosef55902-sketch/AI-Diploma-Program/Course02/DOCS/INSTALLATION_GUIDE.md

 2. **Use `pip check`** after installation to find conflicts
 3. **Keep pip updated**: `pip install --upgrade pip`
 4. **If conflicts occur**: Use virtual environment and reinstall
-5. **Don't mix installations**: Either use requirements.txt OR manual, not both
+5. **Don't mix installations**: Either use ../../requirements.txt OR manual, not both

 ---